How to Sleep When Pregnant: First Trimester

 The rise and fall of your belly, along with the influx of oxygen, are very calming and relaxing, which can help get you to sleep.

-Research shows that getting massages can help people with low back pain[17] and improve[18] blood circulation, anxiety levels, and sleep quality and duration.
-This is very useful for pregnant people as all of these things can worsen during pregnancy.
+Research shows that getting massages can help people with low back pain20 and can improve blood circulation21 , anxiety levels, and sleep quality and duration.
+This is very useful for pregnant people as all of these factors can worsen during pregnancy.

-The American Pregnancy Association[19] says it is safe to get a massage at any point during your pregnancy, including the first trimester, but some prenatal massage therapists won’t recommend or even do this, due to the increased risk of miscarriage[20] during early pregnancy.
-The best thing you can do is talk to your OB-GYN, and be sure you’re seeing a prenatal massage therapist rather than a regular massage therapist.
+Some prenatal massage therapists won’t recommend or even do this, due to an increased risk of miscarriage22 during early pregnancy.
+The best way to go about this is to talk to your OB-GYN and be sure you’re seeing a prenatal massage therapist rather than a regular massage therapist.

-This is a relaxing activity you can do in bed or any time you need to reconnect with your body.
+Progressive muscle relaxation23 is an activity you can do in bed or any time you need to reconnect with your body.
 To do progressive muscle relaxation, lie on your back, close your eyes, and focus on the muscles in your face.
-Tense and relax them while breathing slowly and deeply.
-Then tense and relax the muscles in your neck, then down to your shoulders, arms, back, legs, and feet.
+Tense and relax these muscles while breathing slowly and deeply.
+Then tense and relax the muscles in your neck, then down to your shoulders, arms, back, legs, and feet24 .

-Yoga is a practice that allows you to get more in touch with your body, slow your mind, and ultimately, get better sleep[21].
-It is generally safe to keep up with your regular yoga or fitness routine in the first trimester, but here are some first-trimester tips from Yoga International[22]:
+Yoga is a practice that allows you to get more in touch with your body, slow your mind, and ultimately, get better sleep24 .
+It is generally safe to keep up with your regular yoga or fitness routine in the first trimester, but here are some first-trimester tips from Yoga International25 :

 • Avoid poses that twist your lower torso